You are hereAdmissions › Admission Procedures

 - Submit self-reported GRE scores.
 These will be verified later with the official GRE scores.

 - Designate at least 3 recommendations.
 Letters of recommendation can, in some cases, have a significant effect on the admissions decision.
 The strongest recommendations are those submitted by an instructor or advisor who knows your work well and can give a well-substantiated assessment of your academic potential.
 For applicants who have been out of school for some time, professional recommendations are appropriate.
-When you enter the email address of a recommender an email will be immediately generated to that person describing our program nad giving them the necessary instructions to submit a letter of recommendation online.
+When you enter the email address of a recommender an email will be immediately generated to that person describing our program and giving them the necessary instructions to submit a letter of recommendation online.
 Please do not ask them to mail a letter to SMEA.
 It is best to enter this list as soon as possible.
 You will be able to see, on your application, when your recommenders have responded.
 It is up to the applicant to track letters of recommendation and check that they have been received by SMEA.

 - Submit your Career Objectives.
 Describe your education and career objectives in marine and environmental affairs.
 What type of career role do you see for yourself?
 This can be up to two pages, but should be at least one page.
 Please give this section careful thought and preparation.
 This can be uploaded in Word, PDF, RTF, or written in plain text.
 Please be sure that your name, School of Marine and Environmental Affairs, and the year and quarter to which you are applying at the top of each page of your document.

 - Scan in your transcripts.
 Scan in copies of ALL your undergraduate and graduate transcripts.
-They must be scanned at 100% of full size, and you should also scan in one back page of each transcript, since the back of transcripts often important information on grading standards, etc. DO NOT mail transcripts.
+They must be scanned at 100% of full size, and you should also scan in one back page of each transcript, since the back of transcripts often have important information on grading standards, etc. DO NOT mail transcripts.
 If you are admitted, the UW Graduate School will then request an official paper trancript be sent directly from one of your schools.
 They will notify you, at that time, of which school they want to review.

 PLEASE NOTE: Be sure to retain a copy of your user name and password.
 You will use this to check the progress of your application, verify when (and if) your letters of recommendation and transcripts arrive.
 Because this information is available to you online, we will not be able to answer individual requests for verification of receipt of these documents.